cracyc/msdos-player/readme.txt

 In this case, please define MSDOS_TEMP on the host Windows, for example "C:\TEMP", and its value is copied to TEMP and TMP on the virtual table.

-NOTE: MSDOS_(APPEND/COMSPEC/TEMP) are not copied to  the virtual table, but MSDOS_PATH is copied to, because some softwares may refer MSDOS_PATH.

 If the environment variable MSDOS_LASTDRIVE is defined on the host Windows, its value is copied to LASTDRIVE on the virtual table.
 If both MSDOS_LASTDRIVE and LASTDRIVE are not defined on the host Windows,